TrellixVulnTeam/swahilipython_SCMU/Doc/library/textwrap.rst

    .. method:: wrap(text)

       Wraps the single paragraph in *text* (a string) so every line is at most :attr:`width` characters long.
-All wrapping options are taken from instance attributes of the :class:`TextWrapper` instance.
+All wrapping options are taken kutoka instance attributes of the :class:`TextWrapper` instance.
 Returns a list of output lines, without final newlines.
 If the wrapped output has no content, the returned list is empty.